WIOA

-WIOA (99.9 FM), branded on-air as Máxima 99.9 FM, is a radio station broadcasting a bilingual Top 40/CHR format.
+WIOA (99.9 FM), branded on-air as Fresh 99.9 FM, is a radio station broadcasting a bilingual Top 40/CHR format.
 Licensed to San Juan, Puerto Rico, it serves the Puerto Rico area.
 The station is currently owned by International Broadcasting Corporation.

 WIOA is simulcast on WIOC 105.1 FM in southern Puerto Rico, including Ponce, and 106.9 FM for western Puerto Rico.

 On October 14, 2014, Estereotempo moved frequencies from 99.9 FM to 96.5 FM, while Fresh 99.9 FM began broadcasting on October 15, 2014, with better coverage in the metropolitan area.
 Fresh offered a wide variety of American CHR Music.
 On February 3, 2025, after ten years as Fresh, the station relaunched as Máxima 99.9 FM maintaining its Top 40/CHR format.
 Máxima is broadcasting on 99.9 FM Metro, 105.1 FM South & 92.1 FM West covering the entire market.
+On June 1, 2026, after one year relaunching Máxima, The station reverted the Fresh branding and keeps the Top 40/CHR format intact.

 WIOC

-WIOC (105.1 FM), also branded on-air as Máxima 99.9 FM, is a radio station broadcasting a bilingual Top 40/CHR format.
+WIOC (105.1 FM), also branded on-air as Fresh 99.9 FM, is a radio station broadcasting a bilingual Top 40/CHR format.
 Licensed to Ponce, Puerto Rico, the station serves the Puerto Rico area.
 The station is currently owned by International Broadcasting Corporation.